Katy Perry: Why Fans Fear She Could Be Heading For A Breakdown

 But while some fans alleged that Perry may be heading for a breakdown, others were quick to defend the star against the very serious accusations.

-“Stop trying to make it like she’s having a breakdown or something… She’s fine,” @nugget_ss tweeted in response to those suggesting Katy hasn’t been acting herself following her latest social media activity, while another hit back, “If she stans Katy Perry, she believes in Katy’s weirdness and thinks she’s NOT going through a mental breakdown.”
+“Stop trying to make it like she’s having a breakdown or something… She’s fine,” @nugget_ss tweeted in response to those suggesting Katy hasn’t been acting herself following her latest social media activity.

+Another hit back, “If she stans Katy Perry, she believes in Katy’s weirdness and thinks she’s NOT going through a mental breakdown.”

-As the speculation continues, fears for the singer only grew further after Katy responded to critics claiming they weren’t a fan of her new short blonde hairstyle by responding with a joke that that many fans claimed was “racist.”
+As the speculation continues, fears for the singer only grew further after Katy responded to critics claiming they weren’t fans of her new short blonde hairstyle by responding with a joke that that many fans claimed was “racist.”

-Katy, who split with boyfriend Orlando Bloom last month, made the controversial remark while responding to a fan who told the popstar that they preferred her long black hair to her new short blonde style, as reported by The Huffington Post.
+Katy, who split with boyfriend Orlando Bloom last month, made the controversial remark while responding to a fan who told the pop star that they preferred her long black hair to her new short blonde style, as reported by the Huffington Post.

-Though she has not yet responded, Perry was hit by a wave of backlash from fans with some even claiming her comments were “racist” for mentioning the former president, though it’s not clear if that was the star’s intention.
+Although she has not yet responded, Perry was hit by a wave of backlash from fans, with some even claiming her comments were “racist” for mentioning the former president, though it’s not clear if that was the star’s intention.

-But while it looks like fans worries that Katy could be heading for a meltdown are as yet pretty unfounded, Perry did note back in February that she took some time away from the music scene after releasing her 2013 album Prism to look after her mental health while seemingly throwing a little shade at Britney Spears over her very public 2007 meltdown.
+But while it looks like fans’ worries that Katy could be heading for a meltdown are as yet unfounded, Perry did note back in February that she took some time away from the music scene after releasing her 2013 album Prism to look after her mental health while seemingly throwing a little shade at Britney Spears over her very public 2007 meltdown.

 Entertainment Tonight accused Perry of throwing some major shade in Britney’s direction after she seemingly joked about the star shaving her head during her infamous breakdown a decade ago during multiple red carpet interviews at the 2017 Grammys.